Overview of Car Engine Parts

 When the piston moves from the Bottom Dead Centre to the Top Dead Centre, it causes compressing the air-fuel mixture.
 Once the piston starts reaching its TDC, the spark plug ignites the mixture & produces energy.
 This energy pushes the piston to BDC.

 The same process happens in the Diesel engine.
 But instead of the air-fuel mixture, only air comes into the combustion chamber and is compressed to high temperature.
 Instead of the spark plug, the fuel injector injects diesel into it & gets it to burn to produce energy.

 Combustion of the fuel depends upon the compression ratio.
 It is different for SI & CI engines.

 Gudgeon pin is also known as wrist pin.
 It is hollow in the construction.
-It is using to connect the piston to the connecting rod to transfer motion.
-Gudgeon pin is imposing by the load due to reciprocating motion & temperature due to rotation of the connecting rod and piston.
+It using to connect the piston to the connecting rod to transfer motion.
+Gudgeon pin is imposed by the load due to reciprocating motion & temperature due to rotation of the connecting rod and piston.

 In the car engine, the gudgeon pin is made with the forged steel alloy or Titanium Pin (Low Density).
 It is designed to bear the shear & bending stresses.

 Connecting rods using to connect the piston with the crankshaft to transfer reciprocating motion.
 They are made in such a way that, small part connects to the piston & the large part connects to the crank.
 A Gudgeon pin connects a small part, and a crankpin connects a large part.